 Look for a site that drains well.
 Irises are happy in average garden soil, and as with most bulbs, good drainage is important to avoid bulb rot.
 If your soil is heavy (clay or compacted) consider digging in a few generous handfuls of soil amendments such as a mix of course sand and compost, leaf mold or well-rotten manure.
 (Your local cooperative extension office can recommend good mixes that are appropriate for your local soil conditions.)
 A slow release granular fertilizer (10-10-10) mixed into the planting soil according to package directions can be helpful if you soil is lean.
 Note: we do not recommend using bone meal as it encourages pets and pests to dig up the bulbs you just planted.

-Plant these bulbs in mid to late autumn, when soil in your area has started to cool.
-The roots on winter hardy bulbs start to develop in the fall and continue to grow, albeit more slowly, when soils are quite chilly but not yet frozen.
+Plant these bulbs in mid to late autumn or into early winter in mild regions, when soil in your area has started to cool.
+The roots on these iris bulbs start to develop in the fall and continue to grow, albeit more slowly, when soils are quite chilly but not yet frozen.

 Dig holes 4-5” deep and add a handful or two of compost to the soil you removed.
 Plant your irises so the bulb base is 3” to 4” below the soil line.
 Put the bulb in the hole with the pointed end facing up, fill the hole with soil, pat to eliminate air pockets, and water well to settle the soil around the bulb.
 While there won’t be any visible growth in the fall, the bulbs' roots will be growing and creating a network for absorbing nutrients and moisture.

-Dwarf iris look best grouped in clusters of about 6 per square foot.
+Because of their size, dwarf iris look best grouped, typically in clusters of about 6 per square foot.

-Dwarf irises need about 1” of water a week from rain, irrigation or a combination of the two.
+Dwarf irises need about one inch of water a week from rain, irrigation or a combination of the two.